-It is recommended that students attend the Landscape Architecture program on a full-time basis in order to progress through the program within three years.
+It is recommended that students attend the MLA on a full-time basis in order to progress through the program within three years.
 Exceptions have been made due to special student circumstances.

-It is highly recommended that Landscape Architecture students begin the program during the fall semester.
+It is highly recommended that MLA students begin the program during the fall semester.
 However, students are occasionally admitted for spring semester and have been able to successfully integrate into the program mid-year.

 Yes, landscape architecture students may join architecture and planning students for summer study abroad opportunities and guided international studies and research projects.
 Previous international trips have included destinations such as South Africa; Orvieto, Italy; Copenhagen, Denmark; Prague, Czech Republic; Oman, Jordan; and Panama.

-The school offers many opportunities for professional development beyond the classroom.
+The School of Landscape Architecture and Planning at CAPLA offers many opportunities for professional development beyond the classroom.
 During the spring semester of the first year in the program, one of the landscape architecture faculty members hosts an out-of-state field trip to see important built projects and visit landscape architecture design firms.
 Students have an opportunity to tour professional offices, meet the principals and learn more about career opportunities.
 Often, local alumni meet with the group to share their experiences as practicing professionals in the field.

 The student ASLA chapter organizes an annual Landscape Architecture Shadow Day which matches students with local landscape architecture firms.
 Students spend a whole or part day in a firm, attending meetings, learning about projects, and seeing what happens behind the scenes in these offices.

-The school receives notifications from employers looking to hire MLA graduates and these notices are distributed to students.
+The School of Landscape Architecture and Planning receives notifications from employers looking to hire MLA graduates and these notices are distributed to students.
 Contacts made through Shadow Day and local or national ASLA meetings may turn into employment opportunities.
 We encourage MLA students to find summer internships during their program and these internships have also lead to jobs.
+MLA students may also participate in the highly successful CAPLA Job Interview Fair.
 In addition, ASLA maintains a list of opportunities for MLA graduates on their website.

 Students applying to the program must meet University of Arizona Graduate College admissions standards.